 It is difficult to determine the prevalence of autism among children and adults with Down syndrome for many reasons.
-Currently, estimates vary between one and ten percent of children with Down syndrome have a dual diagnosis of autism.
+According to research from the NIH(*), 16% of children with Down syndrome have a dual diagnosis of autism.

 If you are concerned your child with Down syndrome is exhibiting some characteristics of autism, the first step is to get an evaluation from a professional who ideally has experience evaluating children with intellectual disabilities.
 It is important to first rule out any other underlying medical conditions that could be causing the behaviors.
 These can include earaches, headaches, toothaches, sinusitis, gastritis, ulcers, etc. A comprehensive medical history and physical examination are mandatory to rule out other reasons for the behavior.
 Along with the medical assessment, parents will be asked to complete a checklist to aid in diagnosis.
 These checklists along with clinical observations will determine if a child has autism.